- 90% response rate

 Hello / Bonjour / Hola / Guten Tag / नमस्ते / مرحبا

-*** I'm fully vaccinated, but please remember that we are far from having this virus under control, so please take the necessary precautions to stay safe ***
+*** I'm fully vaccinated against Covid-19, but please remember that we are far from having this virus under control, so please take the necessary precautions to stay safe ***

 ***Until Covid settles down, I will be using CS only to meet people and organize OUTDOOR events such as Language Exchanges and hikes.

-When things open up and we get vaccinated, I will be ready to host in Ottawa***
+When things open up and it is safe to meet again, I will be ready to host in Ottawa***

 Everyone has a story.
 When you ask for someone else's story you will discover more about yourself than you ever thought possible.